 Well, the exams are over now - done and done - and may an exploding yoghurt continue to be the WORST THING EVER in #1 teenage son's life for a long time to come.

-#2 teenage son has been on a photography frenzy getting to grips with his birthday gifts and experimenting with everything from time lapse through the night, to the perfect shot of his own eye.
+#2 teenage son has been on a photography frenzy getting to grips with his birthday gifts and experimenting with everything from time-lapse through the night, to the perfect shot of his own eye.
 Clever stuff.

 And how about Hella?
-She has developed an obsession about being cosy and January through to March in Dubai is pretty much the only time when she has a fighting chance of any degree of cosiness.
+She has developed an obsession with being cosy and January through to March in Dubai is pretty much the only time when she has a fighting chance of any degree of cosiness.
 For the rest of the year, when it's 40 degrees outside, cosiness will be the last thing on her mind.
 So for her, the last few weeks have been about hot chocolate, spending the weekends in PJs and Ugg boots (only taking off her dressing gown when the sweat gets too much) and wrapping up in a blanket on the sofa to watch her favourite TV show (currently The Dengineers) - even if the AC has to go up to 'icy' to make the whole thing bearable.
 These things matter when you're 9.

-- The second series of The Bridge (the Danish version) - If you can handle the sub-titles, it's genius.
+- The second series of The Bridge (the Danish version) - If you can handle the subtitles, it's genius.

 - And River (another series with this year's Olivia Coleman, Nicola Walker) - it's fairly dark and more abstract than the other two but desperately compelling.
 If only I could keep my eyes open later into the evening, I'd be rattling through it even faster.